ioerror/mpOTR/README.md

 the Cryptocat git repository which was a copy from a text file on a hard disk.
 Historical information about the document has not been carefully tracked.

+Nadim Kobeissi has asserted that this document is licensed under the AGPL without discussing with any of the other authors.
+This may or may not actually count as a LICENSE declaration.

 ##### 5. Authors and contributors

 This document was authored by a number of anonymous contributors